DragonflyCats

 Blood Type in cats

 There are three major blood groups in cats: A, B, and AB.
-Group A is the most common, but group B is quite common in certain pedigree breeds.
-Group AB appears to be rare in all breeds.
-Blood groups are essential as they determine the compatibility of blood.
+Group A is the most common, but group B is also common in certain pedigree breeds.
+Group AB appears to be rare across all breeds.
+Blood groups are essential because they determine blood compatibility.

-This is why it is important to test your cats with a genetic panel at a veterinary laboratory.
+This is why it is important to test your cats using a genetic panel at a veterinary laboratory.

 How can neonatal isoerythrolysis be prevented?

-As treatment is rarely possible, it’s much more important to prevent this condition from happening in the first place.
+Because treatment is rarely possible, it’s much more important to prevent this condition from occurring in the first place.

-It’s more common in pedigree cats, especially where there is a high occurrence of both type A and type B cats within the breed.
+It’s more common in pedigree cats, especially in breeds with a high occurrence of both type A and type B cats.
 In these cases, the blood type of the cats used for breeding should always be identified in advance.
 Several methods can then be employed.

-- Prevent type A kittens from suckling colostrum from a group B queen during the first 24 hours of life.
+- Prevent Type A kittens from suckling colostrum from a Type B queen during the first 24 hours of life.
 Newborn kittens will need to be blood-typed using blood from the umbilical cord, and Type A and AB kittens need to be removed from the queen.
-These kittens will need to be bottle-fed for the first 24 hours (or placed with a type A foster queen that is producing milk), after which, it’s safe to put them back with the queen, as they will no longer have the ability to absorb antibodies
+These kittens will need to be bottle-fed for the first 24 hours (or placed with a Type A foster queen that is producing milk).
+After that, it’s safe to put them back with the queen, as they will no longer be able to absorb antibodies.

 How are affected kittens treated?

-Once the kitten has absorbed the antibodies, it’s tough to treat the problem.
+Once the kitten has absorbed the antibodies, it’s difficult to treat the problem.

 - It may be possible to transfuse the kitten.
-Generally, the problem is recognized too late for this to be helpful, and there are very real, practical difficulties in providing a blood transfusion to a newborn kitten
+However, the problem is often recognized too late for this to be helpful, and there are very real, practical difficulties in providing a blood transfusion to a newborn kitten.

 What to look for in affected kittens

-The kittens will be born normal, but soon after they suckle milk, any group A (or AB) kittens in the litter may begin to show signs of illness.
+The kittens will be born normally, but soon after they suckle, any group A (or AB) kittens in the litter may begin to show signs of illness.

-The severity of the signs varies, likely depending mainly on how much anti-A antibodies the kitten has absorbed.
+The severity of the signs varies, likely depending mainly on how many anti-A antibodies the kitten has absorbed.
 Signs include:

 - Sudden death with no warning signs in some kittens.

-- Mildly affected kittens may show few signs, but the tip of their tail (and sometimes ears) may gradually die off.
-This is because the antibodies against the red blood cells may prevent normal circulation to the extremities
+- Mildly affected kittens may show few signs, but the tips of their tails (and sometimes ears) may gradually die off.
+This is because antibodies against the red blood cells may prevent normal circulation to the extremities.

-- Some kittens are unaffected, showing no signs of disease
+- Some kittens are unaffected, showing no signs of illness

 Explanation